py-pdf/fpdf2/docs/TextStyling.md

 & [`multi_cell()`](fpdf/fpdf.html#fpdf.fpdf.FPDF.multi_cell) methods
 in order to enable basic Markdown-like styling: `**bold**, __italics__, --underlined--`.

-If your text contains Markdown-like styling that you don't want to apply, you can escape it using `\`.
+If the printable text contains a character sequence that would be incorrectly interpreted as a formatting marker, it can be escaped using `\`.
 The escape character works the same way it generally does in Python (see the example below).

 Bold & italics require using dedicated fonts for each style.